Rowdy Tellez Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.89).

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Guardians allow the seventh-fewest home runs in baseball (78 total, one per game).

-- The Guardians give up the fifth-fewest home runs in baseball (76 total, one per game).
+- In his last time out on Sunday, the right-hander threw five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.

-- The right-hander's most recent appearance was on Sunday against the Arizona Diamondbacks, when he went 7 1/3 innings, surrendering five earned runs while allowing seven hits.
+- In 10 games this season, the 24-year-old has amassed a 4.05 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.